The-breakbar/Entry-Point-Wiki-Bot/README.md

 - search (search for a wiki page)
 - privateserver (get the link to the Entry Point Wiki private server)
-- links (get a list of useful links)
 - dailychallenge (get the current daily challenge)
 - epmeme (get a random Entry Point meme)